sether31/Frontend-Mentor-Challenges/README.md

 # Frontend Mentor Challenges

-This is a solution to the [Huddle landing page with curved sections challenge on Frontend Mentor](https://www.frontendmentor.io/challenges).
+This is my solution to the [challenges on Frontend Mentor](https://www.frontendmentor.io/challenges).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Overview